ClaudioESSilva/claudioessilva.github.io/content/post/2024-02-01-Query-Store-Opening-Multiple-Instances-Tracked-Queries-dashboard.md

 Today I want to share something, Query Store related, that bugged me for awhile and a workaround to overcome it.

+**NOTE:** This happens at least until SSMS v19.3 (most recent version of SSMS at the time of this writing).
+Let’s see what newer versions bring us.

 ## Multiple instances of the same dashboard
 When you navigate throug Query Store dashboards, it can become handy open two instances of the same dashboard but with a different time range, or different aggreagations or even a different metric so you can do a quick compare.